The Best Cast-Iron Pans for the Kitchen

 While the design is excellent for the uses we mentioned, it falls short in a few areas.
 It can’t be used for braising or baking anything other than cookies.
 It’s just not as versatile as other pans on the list.
 Also, as a Lodge product, it’s seasoned with soy-based veggie oil, so keep that in mind.

-5. HONORABLE MENTION: Lodge 17-Inch Seasoned Cast Iron Skillet
+5. ALSO CONSIDER: Lodge 17-Inch Seasoned Cast Iron Skillet

 Lodge’s 17-inch cast-iron skillet is a considerable pan capable of making some excellent meals, and versatile enough to take the place of a baking dish, a wok, or a griddle.
 It’s deep enough to handle some brownies, but its surface is large enough to work a spatula under a few pieces of French toast.
 It’s also capable of broiling several pieces of meat at the same time.
 It’s an all-around useful cooking tool that truly embodies the best aspects of cast-iron cooking.